Dsahu77/Fake-News-Detection/readme.md

 # Fake News Detection Application

 This is a simple web application built using Streamlit that detects whether a news article is fake or real based on its title and content.
 The application utilizes Natural Language Processing (NLP) techniques and a pre-trained machine learning model for classification.
+The code of the model is given in the .ipynb file.

 ## Table of Contents